mend/renovate-ce-ee/docs/setup-for-gitlab.md

   * `read_user`
   * `write_repository`

-Keep the PAT handy for the Configuration of the Renovate Self-Hosted App.
+Keep the PAT handy for the Configuration of the Renovate Self-Hosted App to set `MEND_RNV_GITLAB_PAT`.

 ### Step 2: Add Webhooks